stardust-ui/open-ui/README.md

 We identify these issues in the UI community:

 - **Effort** - Engineers waste countless hours of human effort duplicating work that could be shared.
-- **Support** - Accessible users are often left with subpar experiences, or entirely unsupported.
+- **Support** - Accessible users are often left with subpar experiences, or are entirely unsupported.
 - **Consistency** - User experience is often inconsistent and compromised between UIs due to isolated development practices.
 - **Portability** - The lack of a shared language for UI limits our ability as a community to communicate, collaborate, and share.
-- **Timing** - UIs have existed long enough to observe and codify a shared standard, the time is right.
+- **Timing** - UIs have existed long enough to observe and codify a shared standard; the time is right.

 Stardust UI recognizes a large opportunity for the open source community to make a meaningful difference around these issues.